glotter/psims/README.md

 Usage: swiftopt.sh [-s sitename] [-p paramfile] [-g gridfile]

 The sitename option determines where a run will take place.
-Currently, the three valid options are "osg", "uc3", and "local".
+Currently, the valid options are "osg", "uc3", "midway", and "local".

 The paramfile and gridfile determine which run will get done.
-These files are typically stored in psims/params/ psims/gridList/
+These files are typically stored in psims/campaigns/[model]/[experiment] psims/campaigns/[model]/[experiment]

 Here are a few examples:

 To run CenW on midway with a small grid file you might do something like:
 -----
-./swiftopt.sh -s midway -p ./params/pcenw.default.a1b -g ./gridLists/nzsmalltest323
+./swiftopt.sh -s midway -p ./campaigns/pcenw/default.a1b/params -g ./campaigns/pcenw/default.a1b/nzsmalltest323
 -----

-To run DSSAT scenario US0007 on OSG
+To run DSSAT scenario US0007 on OSG [[this scenario is not currently available]]
 -----
 ./swiftopt.sh -s osg -p ./params/US0007 -g ./gridList/US0007
 -----